DietkeSt/bark-buddies/README.md

 ### Database

 * During the earliest stages of the project, the database was created using SQLite.
-* The database was then migrated to PostgreSQL.
+* The database was then migrated to ElephantSQL.

 ### Entity-Relationship Diagram